-If you like lamb for the holidays, this is a great option.
+If you like lamb for the holidays, this pistachio crusted lamb is a great option.
 The pistachios are a beautiful green color, which make a great holiday theme for Christmas.
 You could easily turn this recipe into a crown roast by buying two racks of lamb and tying it together with string.
-Finish the recipe as directed.

 Duck is a great option if you’re having an intimate Christmas dinner and don’t want to cook a huge turkey.
-This sweet/sour duck combination is beautiful.
+This sweet and sour duck recipe combination is beautiful.
 It makes a really impressive special occasion dish but it’s actually easy to make.
 The cranberry glaze is really festive.

 This roast pork dish is really impressive.
 Crackling isn’t an easy thing to make, so your guests will be extra surprised when you bring this to the table.
 This recipe is a good method for foolproof crackling.
-It includes tips and tricks, like pouring boiling water on the pork to open the fat score marks.
+It includes tips and tricks, like using foil balls to level the pork skin to ensure the perfect crispy crackle all over.

 Cooking a turkey breast for Christmas is a great option if you’re feeding only a few people, and if you all like dark meat.
 It’s cheaper than buying the whole turkey and you get exactly what you want.
 You can find them in the frozen section of your large supermarkets around the holiday season.

-Salmon is defintely a non tradtinonal Christmas dinner.
-It is common is the costal States, but uncommon in the central ones.
-It is a delicious and healthy option.
-This recipe uses a no-fail method to bake the fish.
-The key is to put it in a cold oven.
+Salmon is definitely a non traditional Christmas dinner.
+It is common is the coastal States, but uncommon in the central ones.
+Regardless of where you’re located, salmon is a delicious and healthy option for your holiday dinner that you may not have previously considered.